julianchurchill/text-adventure-js/README.md

 Unit Testing and Build Tools
 ============================

-I installed [jasmine](http://pivotal.github.io/jasmine) for automated task execution.
+I installed [jasmine](http://pivotal.github.io/jasmine) for BDD style unit testing.
 This is installed in the git repository in node_modules so you do not have to do it again.
 The command I used was:

     sudo npm install jasmine-node